cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 - A function "standard_deviation(a,n)" which returns the standard deviation of the first n elements of a.
 (The function "average(a,n)" in the lecture notes may help.
 A formula for the standard deviation of n values is given in [Exercise Sheet 3, Question 3](https://www.doc.ic.ac.uk/~wjk/c++intro/RobMillerE3.html#Q3).)

 Test the functions in a suitably defined main program.

+### Crux 09:
+Write a program which takes 2 arrays of 10 integers each, a and b. c is an array with 20 integers.
+The program should put into c the appending of b to a, the first 10 integers of c from array a, the latter 10 from b.
+Then the program should display c.

+### Crux 10:
+Write a program that search for a number in an int type array of length 10, using binary search.
+The program repeatedly asks the user to enter a number for searching unless the user press ‘N’ as a sentinel value.

+### Crux 11:
+Write a program that asks the user to type 10 integers of an array and an integer value V and an index value i between 0 and 9.
+The program must put the value V at the place i in the array, shifting each element right and dropping off the last element.
+The program must then write the final array.